 To put it short, search engines, and Google, in particular, love and appreciate headings.
 Search engines use headings to identify the most relevant parts of your posts, as well as indexing the general structure and content of your site or blog page.

 If we go deeper into the technical details and the heading tabs Google gives preference to, we should note that there are 6 different HTML headings available whenever you want to use headings in each blog post.

 Which are types of headings one can use?

 This is heading 1

 This is heading 4

 This is heading 5

 This is heading 6

-These are supported by all major search engines, including Google, Mozilla, Internet Explorer, Opera, etc.
+These are supported by all major search engines, including Google, Yohoo, Bing, etc.

 As the statistics and rankings show, Google gives the greatest value to h1 heading element.
 And, although some specialists state that there is only a slight boost to your blog’s SEO via proper heading elements, the usage of h1 or h2 heading tags are preferable in any way.